adrian-gadient/fuji-recipe-tagger/README.md

 # Workflow

-I provide three sequential scripts.
+Below you find three sequential scripts (and an independent script for only tagging “film mode”).
 You can either execute them sequentially or stop after steps 1 or 2.
-Step 1
+You can use the scripts for photos that are already part of a photo collection and / or management tool (e.g., **DigiKam** or **Lightroom**).

+**Important**: When you’re planning to add your recipe to pictures stored in a photo management tool, you may inadvertently override existing keyowrds.
+To make sure this doesn’t happen, you should store any metadata from these applications directly in the photos or create a backup.

 ## Prepare a list with all your film simulations